JuliaAI/MLJIteration.jl/README.md

 - `wrapper.loss` - the out-of-sample loss (based on the first measure in `measures`)

-- `wrapper.training_losses` - the last bactch of training losses (if reported by `model`), an abstract vector of length `wrapper.Δiteration`.
+- `wrapper.training_losses` - the last batch of training losses (if reported by `model`), an abstract vector of length `wrapper.Δiteration`.

-- `wrapper.evalution` - the complete MLJ performance evaluation
+- `wrapper.evaluation` - the complete MLJ performance evaluation
   object, which has the following properties: `measure`, `measurement`, `per_fold`, `per_observation`, `fitted_params_per_fold`, `report_per_fold` (here there is only one